A Bear Can: Use it or Lose it

-If you have ever been to the Adirondack High Peaks Wilderness, you have probably heard about the infamous black bears and the bear resistant food canister that is used to protect your food.
+If you have ever been to the Adirondack High Peaks Wilderness, you have probably heard about the infamous black bears and the bear-resistant food canisters that are used to protect your food.
 Since 2005, these containers, or “cans” as most people call them, have been a mandatory item for a backcountry camping experience in the Eastern High Peaks Wilderness.
-New York State law states that, “during the period April 1 through November 30, no overnight camper in the Eastern High Peaks Zone shall fail to use bear-resistant canisters for the storage of all food, food containers, garbage, and toiletries.”
+New York State law states that, “during the period April 1 through November 30, no overnight camper in the Eastern/Central High Peaks Zone shall fail to use bear-resistant canisters for the storage of all food, food containers, garbage, and toiletries.”
 To some backpackers, this regulation is a cause for consternation because of the added weight and bulk a canister brings to their pack.
 Believe me though, the proper use of a bear can, along with proper camping techniques leads to a much more pleasant camping experience.

 It was the ability of the bears to rip down bear hangs from trees and the frequency of human interactions with bears and our food that necessitated the introduction of the bear can regulation.
 In 2005, when the law was first rolled out, I was working as the hut master at Johns Brook Lodge.
 During that year, the Forest Rangers were recommending the use of the bear canister but not yet writing tickets for people that were not using them.
 We had several canisters that we were lending out to people who did not have them but there were multiple occasions when “expert” bear hangers turned down this offer.
 I can attest that I made more than a few sandwiches for the people who had a bear expertly rip down and steal the food bag they had set up.
 Not only did this ruin their trip but I can only assume how much this hurt their pride.
 I always tell people that it is better to carry the little extra weight of a bear can then have all their food stolen.
 Not having a bear canister can also result in having to hike out early and potentially get a ticket from a Forest Ranger for up to two hundred and fifty dollars.